 Note: what was intended as a snapshot of my experience managing a homeless night shelter has turned into a reflective diary that I regularly update with new entries as the season progresses …

-We are well into week 2 of 17 of the 2017 Church Winter Night Shelter (CWNS) and so far things are going remarkably smoothly.
+We are well into week 2 of 17 of the 2017/18 Church Winter Night Shelter (CWNS) and so far things have been going smoothly.
 Usually it begins slow as numbers of guests being accommodated are low and then things pick up as word gets around etc. but this year we really are hitting the ground running as numbers are full from the outset (Friday we accommodated 22 overnight sleepers, when our stated maximum is 20).
 And we have not turned away any yet who meet the minimal criteria for entry, although it begs the question should demand increase.
 As I write, I see steady downpour of snow.
 No doubt the cold weather we are seeing is a big factor.

 Reading reports from other shelters things seem to be going remarkably smoothly with relatively few major incidents to report.
 Given the vulnerability of our guests and the harrowing circumstances many find themselves in it is almost inevitable there will altercations and upsets but these have been few and far between, although for those of us who volunteer to help it is difficult not to be upset when contemplating what it is some of our guests go through, who often show remarkable stoicism.
 As I have said before running shelters (there is one for each day of the week) is no small undertaking, even given we don’t have the resource to carry on throughout the year.
 But thanks to our amazing volunteers (some of which are not churchy folk) who go out of their way to be helpful, we do what we do and make at least some small difference.